Finally Here: Opening Day Arrives For The Dodgers

 While the ballpark will be empty, the Dodgers have so far sold 4,500 cardboard cutouts of fans that have been have been placed in the seats.
 The $800,000 raised has gone to the L.A.
 Dodgers Foundation charity.

-The Dodgers, one of the favorites to reach the World Series because of their stacked roster, kick off the season just one day after agreeing to a staggering 12-year, $365 million deal with outfielder Mookie Betts, the richest contract in MLB history.
+The Dodgers, one of the favorites to reach the World Series because of their stacked roster, kick off the season just one day after agreeing to a staggering 12-year, $365 million deal with outfielder Mookie Betts, the richest contract in Major League Baseball history.

 The Dodgers will be piping in music and crowd noise to give the players as close a feel as possible to having fans.